pranigopu/sentiMiner/notes/chromeExtension/notes.md

 ### Advantages of using promises
 Unlike regular callbacks, a promise comes with some guarantees...

-1. Callbacks added with then() will never be invoked before the completion of the current run of the JavaScript event loop.
+1. Callbacks added with 'then()' will never be invoked before the completion of the current run of the JavaScript event loop.
 2. Callbacks will be invoked even if they were added after the success or failure of the asynchronous operation that the promise represents.
 3. Multiple callbacks may be attached to the same promise by calling then() several times.
 They will be invoked one after another, in the order in which they were inserted.
 4. Chaining of callbacks can be done, i.e. two or more asynchronous operations can be executed back to back, where each subsequent operation starts when the previous operation succeeds, with the result from the previous step.
 We accomplish this by creating a promise chain.